ultrazoid/PDB-Renderer/README.md

 ============

 A Python based .pdb file renderer using pyOpenGL<br>

-This program is still in it's basic forms...<br>
+This program is still in it's basic forms...<br><br>
+Documentation for PDB files can be found here: <a href="http://www.wwpdb.org/documentation/format33/v3.3.html">Atomic Coordinate Entry Format Description</a><br>
+And, Documentation on the OpenGL Coordinates can be found here: <a href="http://www.wwpdb.org/documentation/format33/sect9.html#ATOM">Coordinate Section: ATOM</a>

 <h2>DONE:</h2>
 <ul>